roman-milk/roman-milk.github.io/teen-slut-spreads-for-married-men.md

+===

- ****** Teen Slut Spreads For Married Men Ch.
-02 ****** byNonStopFunGuy© When she looked him eye to eye through their iPhones, she could see him wanting to say something, or do something, but he was hesitating.
+When she looked him eye to eye through their iPhones, she could see him wanting to say something, or do something, but he was hesitating.
 So Fallon teased him, "Wanna see more?"
 He was about to say no, but bit his lip, not saying anything, just staring.
 She took that as a yes.
 She turned her phone down, showing off her naked breasts, then her flat tummy ... and, spreading her thighs, aimed her phone right at her crotch.
 The married man was now staring at her glistening- wet, shaved, pink vagina between her opened, tanned thighs, dripping wet for his attention.
 When she brought the phone back to her face, she moaned, "Erick, you make me soooo horny!"

  The married man answered by moving his phone -- down to his crotch -- showing off his naked, pulsating six and a half inch erection, dripping wet with precum, throbbing on his slightly-flabby belly.